6RD not working in latest snapshots

 Nice fix on 6RD though! :)

-#11 Updated by Will Wainwright almost 6 years ago
+#11 Updated by Will Wainwright about 6 years ago

 Here is the output of the 2 commands you asked me to run on my Jan 18th build where 6RD works: